OscarKolsrud/docker-letsencrypt-nginx-proxy-companion/README.md

 [![Docker stars](https://img.shields.io/docker/stars/jrcs/letsencrypt-nginx-proxy-companion.svg)](https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion "Click to view the image on Docker Hub")
 [![Docker pulls](https://img.shields.io/docker/pulls/jrcs/letsencrypt-nginx-proxy-companion.svg)](https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion "Click to view the image on Docker Hub")

+# This is just a test, please dont use

 **letsencrypt-nginx-proxy-companion** is a lightweight companion container for [**nginx-proxy**](https://github.com/jwilder/nginx-proxy).

 It handles the automated creation, renewal and use of Let's Encrypt certificates for proxyed Docker containers.